chef-boneyard/chef-fundamentals/slides/cookbooks-recipes-resources/01_slide.md

 Section Objectives:

-* Understand components of a cookbook
+* Components of Chef cookbooks
 * Create new cookbooks
-* Download cookbooks from the Community site
+* Write simple recipes
-* Understand and write simple recipes
+* Recognize and write Chef resources
-* Recognize Chef resources
+* Run Chef with a cookbook on a node

 .notes These course materials are Copyright © 2010-2012 Opscode, Inc. All rights reserved.
 This work is licensed under a Creative Commons Attribution Share Alike 3.0 United States License.
 To view a copy of this license, visit http://creativecommons.org/licenses/by-sa/3.0/us; or send a letter to Creative Commons, 171 2nd Street, Suite 300, San Francisco, California, 94105, USA.